kadena-io/kuro/kadena-beta/docs/KadenaBeta-v1.md

 Currently the peak performance of Kadena v1 has degraded to ~4k/second for our "Payments Performance Demo" (vs Kadena v0's 8k/sec).
 While unfortunate, we are aware of the  on the cause of the slowdown and should have full performance returned by mid April.
-We apologize for the inconvinience.
+We apologize for the inconvenience.

 ### Automated configuration generation: `genconfs`

 `kadenaserver` and `kadenaclient` each require a configuration file.
-`genconfs` is designed to assit you in quickly (re)generating these files.
+`genconfs` is designed to assist you in quickly (re)generating these files.

 It operates in 2 modes:

 * `./genconfs` will create a set of config files for a localhost test of kadena.
 It will ask you how many cluster and client nodes you'd like.
 * `./genconfs --distributed <cluster-ips file> <client-ips file>` will create a set of config files using the IP addresses specified in the files.